Teascade/simplestatic/README.md

 Simple Static is also capable of serving other static content, but it's purpose is strictly to serve content like images for the main html file.

+# Deployment

+To be added soon, Dockerfile awaits

+# Performance

+On my personal computer when testing with [wrk](https://github.com/wg/wrk), Simple Static is able to serve about 150,000 requests per second, which should be plenty for anything.

+100 MB of RAM is probably plenty for all kinds of maintenance websites (unless if you're using big javascript libraries, in which case you may need more).

+As for CPU I can't quite tell.
+A toaster should be able to run this, but with enough traffic it will probably eat all of the CPU you give it.

 ## Configuring Simple Static

 Configuration can be done in three different ways.